TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 This is about tasks like changing database schema, or uploading asset bundles to a centralized storage location.

-Keywords here, having the goal to rule out any synchronization issues, are:
+The goal is to rule out any synchronization issues.
+Keywords are:

 * Identical environment
 * Same codebase

-## Recapping the 12 factors
+## Summarizing the 12 factors

 As long as we try to grasp the idea behind the factors instead of following every detail, I would say most of the factors hold up quite well.